apache/metron/metron-deployment/packaging/docker/ansible-docker/README.md

 # Overview
 The Metron ansible-docker container is provided in an effort reduce the installation burden of building Metron.
 It may also be used to deploy Metron in a live environment.
-It is provisioned with software required to sucessfully build metron run the deployment scripts.
+It is provisioned with software required to sucessfully build metron and run the deployment scripts.

 ## Building the Container
 1. Install Docker ( https://www.docker.com/products/overview )